 Piano music.
 Jeannette stopped on the second step from the bottom.
 She knew this piece: Chopin's third Ballade.
-She had played it herself, a long time ago now, but her fingers still remembered the quick jumps up and down the keyboard and the long shimmering runs.
+She had played it herself, a long time ago now, but her fingers still remembered the quick jumps up and down the keyboard and the long, shimmering runs.
 She went down the last step and opened the door into the basement.
 The music rolled out to meet her.

 It came from a room about halfway down the hall.
-The closed door made no barrier at all.

-Jeannette thought maybe the dark-haired boy had a tape deck in there, was blasting a recording by

-Rubinstein or Horowitz.
+The room's closed door made no barrier at all.
+Jeannette thought maybe the dark-haired boy had a tape deck in there, was blasting a recording by Rubinstein or Horowitz.
 Except Horowitz would have had a tuned piano that wouldn't have jangled every time he hit that one low note.

 Jeannette stopped two feet from the room's door.
-She had spent hours training her hands to coax strength and power out of her great-aunt's tired old spinet.
+She had spent hours training her hands to coax enough strength and power out of her great-aunt's tired old spinet to make the music sound like something.
 In those days Jeannette had spent most of her time at the piano, because when she wrapped music around herself, for those precious minutes she felt quiet and safe.
 Now the same piece she had played back then sang under the unknown boy's hands.
-She had never sounded like this.
+She had never made it sound like this.
 Suspended in the music, she closed her eyes.